JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 ### postinstall.sh

-Within the `scripts` directory, create a file named `postintall.sh` and add the following code:
+Within the `scripts` directory, create a file named `postinstall.sh` and add the following code:

 ```
 #!/bin/bash